Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • The first level is a normal collection of objects that reside in memory with the context until the context is no longer in scope.

-• The second level cache provides a default ASP.NET runtime cache implementation to the DDS.
-Objects are in deconstructed form, meaning they do not hold hard references to each other and may be invalidated from the cache individually, thereby maximizing cache efficiency.
-ASP.NET decides when and how it releases objects from memory, if CMS does not remove the objects due to updates.
+• The second-level cache provides a default ASP.NET runtime cache implementation to the DDS.
+Objects are in deconstructed form, meaning they do not hold hard references to each other and may be invalidated from the cache individually, maximizing cache efficiency.
+ASP.NET decides when and how it releases objects from memory if CMS does not remove them due to updates.

 Static Files cache

-You can configure how CMS adds the cache information to the response headers at request of static files, so the client can cache files instead of being served by the web server at each request.
-This significantly reduces the total request time for a client.
+You can configure how CMS adds the cache information to the response headers when requesting static files so the client can cache files instead of being served by the web server at each request.
+This can significantly reduce the total request time for a client.
 Use standard IIS settings to configure caching for static files.